exequiel09/python-mini-compiler/README.md

 1. Setup `virtualenv` for the project: `virtualenv venv`.
 Make sure this is executed inside the project root folder.
 2. Activate `virtualenv` by running: `source venv/bin/activate`
-3. Install application requirements via:`pip install -r requirements.txt`.
-This will install all required dependencies of the application.
-4. Run the app by running the command: `python run.py`
+3. Run the app by running the command: `python run.py`